moderneinc/git-test-no-approval/README.md

 # git-test-no-ci
-# git-test Tests interactions between the Moderne SaaS platform and GitHub
+git-test-no-ci Tests interactions between the Moderne SaaS platform and GitHub using a repository with no CI pipeline